vibueno/wbs_theimprovmachine_backend/doc/projectsetup.md

 # The Improv Machine - Backend - Project set-up

+_Please take into account that some dependencies may have changed during the development of the project.
+For a completely accurate list, check package.json_

 The following steps have been performed in order to set-up the project:

 1. Create project folder